 In 2021, the federal government spent $2.48 on New Mexico for every dollar of tax revenue collected from the state, and New Mexico received $9,624 per resident in federal services.

-On July 1, 2022, New Mexico's free college tuition program takes effect, covering tuition and fees at all 29 public colleges, universities, community colleges, and tribal colleges for all residents regardless of income, work status, or legal status.
+On July 1, 2022, New Mexico's free college tuition program took effect, covering tuition and fees at all 29 public colleges, universities, community colleges, and tribal colleges for all residents regardless of income, work status, or legal status.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 2,560 homeless people in New Mexico.